jdlien/Kaleidoscope-LEDEffect-FunctionalColor/README.md

-This plugin automatically colors groups of keys based on the current function of the key on the active layer, dynamically switching colors when the fn key is pressed.
+This plugin automatically colors groups of keys based on the current function of the key on the active layer, dynamically switching colors when the active layer is changed (eg fn key is pressed).

 ##### Table of Contents
 [Basic Use](#basic-use-of-functionalcolor)